-Generally, options and SARs granted under the Plan will become exercisable in full upon the occurrence of a change of control (as defined in the Plan) and all restricted stock, restricted stock units, deferred stock or other performance awards will become payable upon a change of control, unless the award agreement otherwise provides.
+Generally options and SARs granted under the Plan will become exercisable in full upon the consummation of a change in control (as defined in the Plan) and all restricted stock, restricted stock units, deferred stock or other performance awards will become payable upon a change in control, unless the Award is assumed by any successor upon such change in control, or the award agreement otherwise provides.
 In connection with a change in control, the Committee may cause the Awards to terminate, but will give the holder of the Awards the right to exercise their outstanding Awards or receive their other rights under the Awards outstanding for some period of time prior to the change in control, even though the Awards may not be exercisable or otherwise payable.